moorescloud/holideck/README.md

 `% python holideck.py`

-When holideck launches it opens two ports on the localhost.
+When holideck launches it opens two ports on the localhost, one for simulator access, the other presenting the web app interface to Holiday.

-The HTML5 simulator will preferentially try open port 8888; if that port is unavailable, it will increment the port number until it finds a free port.
+The HTML5 simulator simpype will try open port 8888; if that port is unavailable, it will increment the port number until it finds a free port.

-IoTAS, the Internet of Things Access Server, will preferentially try to open port 80 (which is only possible if python has been run with root privleges), or if running as a user program, will try to open port 8080.
+IoTAS, the Internet of Things Access Server, will try to open port 80 (which is only possible if python has been run with root privleges), or if running as a user program, will try to open port 8080.
 This port is often occupied by other